JonMidhir/Redcrumbs/README.md

 ```

-The `.crumbs` method shown here is available to any class that is `redcrumbed` and is just a DataMapper collection.
-You can use it to construct any queries you like.
+The `.crumbs` method shown here is available to any class that is `redcrumbed`.
+It is just a DataMapper collection and you can use it to construct any queries you like.
 For example, to get the last 10 activities on `game`:

 ```ruby
 game.crumbs.all(:order => :created_at.desc, :limit => 10)